Culvert Design Guidelines for Ecological Function

 2.1.5.3 Wetland complexes

-If possible, avoid crossing wetlands to minimize the ecological impacts on these important ecosystems.
-If they must be crossed, the ideal crossing in a wetland complex is a low or zero slope crossing that emulates the low velocity and water depth of the surrounding wetland environment, yet meets flood standards on its own or with additional floodplain culverts.
+If possible, avoid crossing wetlands to minimize impacts to these important ecosystems.
+If they must be crossed, the ideal crossing in a wetland complex is a low or zero slope crossing that emulates the low velocity and water depth of the surrounding wetland environment yet meets flood standards on its own or with additional floodplain culverts.
 To develop initial widths for such a crossing, the following situational methods could be applied:

-• Method A: The designer may use a reference reach upstream or downstream in a single thread portion of the creek to size the proposed crossing (Figure 8).
-Recommendations for choosing a reference reach may be found under the definition for the Geomorphic Analog Method
+• Method A: The designer may use a reference reach upstream or downstream in a single thread portion of the creek to size the proposed crossing (Figure 2-8).
+Recommendations for choosing a reference reach may be found under the definition for the Geomorphic Analog Method.

 2.1.5.4 Synthetic Width Method